sabinpoudel/Battery-Modeling-and-Optimization/README.md

-# Note: The Python code was written with AI assistance; however, the structure has been debugged and verified
+# Note: Python code was written with AI assistance; however, the structure has been debugged and verified

 ## Pre-Processnig Plots
 ####